Marking with urine is one of the most ordinary things a dog does. Dogs are territorial by nature, and leaving a scent is how they stake a claim.

 Keep Objects That Cause Marking out of Reach

-It is recommended to store these objects in a closet or on a high shelf.
+Tuck those away in a closet or up on a high shelf.

 Restrict the View Outside Your Home